 He was also an active member of the community, in 1906 he was a member of the Life Boat Workers Committee, and was listed in a long list of names nominating Hon Wm Templeman for a Federal seat.
 Also in 1906, he is listed as having a building permit for a two story house on Cook St., Victoria.

-# 20 Leonard Pye Locke 1908
+# 20 Leonard Pye Locke: 1908

 Leonard’s family descended from the Locke’s of Lockeport, Nova Scotia.
 There is also a Lockeport in British Columbia, named after Captain Leonard Pye Locke himself!